Overview

 May 2025

 The second iteration was in the form of a wizard's staff and had 12 modes.
-The ability to make six new patterns in a month in off time, while working on a lot of other stuff for the second event, it was nice to see the library prove itself out.
+Being able to make six new patterns in a month of off time, while working on a lot of other stuff for the second event, was nice — it was great to see the library prove itself out.

 The Jacket v2 (Eclipse OS v2)